 Works in conjunction with your security system: Smart locks can also be integrated with home security systems and cameras allowing you to see who is at your door and to lock and unlock the door for them accordingly.

 Reminders and automation: By setting reminders or programming your door to automatically lock after a certain amount of time, you eliminate the possibility of forgetting to lock the door.
-You can also set up emergency automations, such as locking the doors anytime there is motion detected on your camera system.
+You can also set up emergency automations, such as locking the doors anytime there is motion detected on your smart home system.

 Monitor who comes and goes: Keep track of who comes and goes with alerts sent to your phone.